 Our business, including our relationships with our customers, is subject to regulation, supervision and examination under U.S. federal, state and foreign laws and regulations.
 These laws and regulations cover all aspects of our business, including lending and collection practices, treatment of our customers, safeguarding deposits, customer privacy and information security, capital structure, liquidity, dividends and other capital distributions, transactions with affiliates and conduct and qualifications of personnel.
 As a savings and loan holding company and financial holding company, Synchrony is subject to regulation, supervision and examination by the Federal Reserve Board.
 As a large provider of consumer financial services, we are also subject to regulation, supervision and examination by the CFPB.
 The Bank is a federally chartered savings association.
-As such, the Bank is subject to regulation, supervision and examination by the CFPB.
+As such, the Bank is subject to regulation, supervision and examination by the OFCP, which is its primary regulator, and by the CFPB.
 In addition, the Bank, as an insured depository institution, is supervised by the FDIC.
 We, including the Bank, are regularly reviewed and examined by our respective regulators, which results in supervisory comments and directions relating to many aspects of our business that require response and attention.
 See "Regulation" for more information about the regulations applicable to us.

 Banking laws and regulations are primarily intended to protect consumers, federally insured deposits, the DIF and the banking system as a whole, and not intended to protect our stockholders, noteholders or creditors.
 If we (or our service providers, including our partners) fail to satisfy applicable laws and regulations, our respective regulators have broad discretion to enforce those laws and regulations, including with respect to the operation of our business, required capital levels, payment of dividends and other capital distributions, engaging in certain activities and making acquisitions and investments.
 Our regulators also have broad discretion with respect to the manner in which they enforce applicable laws and regulations, including through enforcement actions that could subject us to civil money penalties, customer remediation programs, increased compliance costs, and limits or prohibitions on our ability to offer certain products and services or to engage in certain activities.
 In addition, to the extent we undertake actions requiring regulatory approval or non-objection, our regulators may make their approval or non-objection subject to conditions or restrictions that could have a material adverse effect on our business, results of operations and financial condition.
-Any other actions taken by our regulators could have a material adverse impact on our business, regulatory and/or regulatory regimes, which may have the effect of providing them with a competitive advantage over us.
+Any other actions taken by our regulators could have a material adverse impact on our business, reputation and brand, results of operations and financial condition.
+Moreover, some of our competitors are subject to different, and in some cases less restrictive, statutory and/or regulatory regimes, which may have the effect of providing them with a competitive advantage over us.